Join 4-H - Ages 5 - 19

 What is the cost for 4-H?

-- We are unable to process online payments - participation fees are payable by check or cash to our office.
+- We are unable to process online payments - participation fees are payable by check (made payable to: MSU) or cash to our office.

 - Youth can join more than one club - the participation fee is only an annual payment to participate in 4-H programming.